selgik/Automation-project/README.md

 - launch-to-start/pyscript.py: no GUI
   - (1) open app to clock in: user records their shift start time
   - (2) input box pops up: user enters their phone number to get notification
-      - number can be saved in the script to prevent from typing in in the future*
   - (3) confirmation box pops up: script continues if user confirms phone number
   - (4) open necessary websites: pre-set websites will be opened in one window
   - (5) send MSG to set phone number: message will be sent 1 min before clock-out.